-We're in the process of rehabilitating four buildings in the historic Gorgas Rail Warehouse Complex for commercial occupancy.
-They'll be available summer 2019, which means they're available for lease nearly a full century after three of them were originally built.
-While at first they might seem like your standard issue Army warehouses, they're actually enmeshed with rich layers of Presidio history.
+While at first the newly renovated historic Gorgas Rail Warehouse Complex might seem like your standard issue Army warehouses, they're actually enmeshed with rich layers of Presidio history.
 The stories of the warehouses and the railroad they were built along touch on a world's fair, medical care, libraries, and the exploration of outer space.
-Read on to discover more!
+Read on to learn how the Gorgas Warehouses are now one of the most accessible and desirable areas for unique commercial space in the Presidio.

 See floor plans, and learn more Gorgas Rail Warehouse Complex's' amenities and leasing options >>